ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'get_pub_keys', whose value is a non-empty CBOR array containing two CBOR arrays:

-  - The first array contains roles (or combination of roles) of group members for the group identified by "GROUPNAME".
+  - The first array contains zero or more roles (or combination of roles) of group members for the group identified by "GROUPNAME".
-  - The second array contains identifiers of group members for the group identified by "GROUPNAME".
+  - The second array contains zero or more identifiers of group members for the group identified by "GROUPNAME".

 The CDDL definition of 'get_pub_keys' is given in {{cddl-ex-getpubkeys}} using as example encoding: node identifier encoded as byte string, role identifier as text string, and combination of roles encoded as a CBOR array of roles.
 Note that the empty array is not valid for this handler, but is valid for the value of "get_pub_keys" received by the handler of POST to ace-group/GROUPNAME (see {{gid-post}}).